Staff

 Staff work between 9 to 13 days per pay period, which is every two weeks.
 This variety in days depends on a variety of factors:

 Lastly, housing.
-This is part of your compensation, however two variants on this.
+This is part of your compensation; however, there are two variants on this.
 1. Utilities are taken out of your paycheck once a month.
 Depending on which house you live in, how much gas and electricity you use, and how many roommates you have this is about $25-50/month.
 2. Housing Deposit.
 This is taken out as $25/paycheck until $150 is reached.
 At the end of the year, when you move out, as long as you clean and leave your house in good condition, this $150 is returned to you.

 Final Note: If you are wondering about how this will impact you, please reach out to us!
 For everyone’s sake, let’s make sure we are all on the same page instead of having you arrive on-site, start training, and realize that this is not a good fit… Let’s talk about it!